- Passenger-centric Big Data Sources for Socio-economic and Behavioural Research in ATM

 Context

-The paramount goal of the European transport policy, as defined in the European Commission’s 2011 White Paper on Transport, is to “establish a system that underpins European economic progress, enhances competitiveness and offers high quality mobility services while using resources more efficiently”.
-In line with these objectives, the long-term vision for the European aviation sector outlined in the report ‘Flightpath 2050 – Europe’s Vision for Aviation’ envisages a passenger-centric air transport system thoroughly integrated with other transport modes, with the ultimate goal of taking travellers and their baggage from door to door predictably and efficiently while enhancing passenger experience and rendering the transport system more resilient against disruptive events.
+The paramount objective of the European transport policy — as outlined in the European Commission’s 2011 White Paper on Transport — is to “establish a system that underpins European economic progress, enhances competitiveness and offers high-quality mobility services while using resources more efficiently.”
+In line with these goals, the long-term vision for the European aviation sector, as outlined in the report ‘Flightpath 2050 – Europe’s Vision for Aviation’, envisions a passenger-centric air transport system seamlessly integrated with other modes of transportation.
+The ultimate goal is to provide predictable and efficient door-to-door travel while improving passenger experience and enhancing the system’s resilience against disruptions.

-In contrast with this high-level vision, ATM operations have so far lacked a passenger-oriented perspective, with performance objectives and decision criteria (e.g., flight prioritisation rules) not necessarily taking into account the ultimate consequences for the passenger.
+In contrast to this overarching vision, ATM operations have traditionally lacked a passenger-oriented perspective, with performance objectives and decision criteria (e.g., flight prioritisation rules) not necessarily taking into account the ultimate consequences for the passenger.
 Further research is needed to provide new insights on the interactions between the ATM system and passengers’ needs, choices and behaviour.
-However, current methods used to collect data on passengers’ activities are limited in accuracy and validity: traditional methods based on observations and surveys present intrinsic limitations (e.g., incorrect and imprecise answers, dependence on the availability and willingness to answer of the interviewed persons, etc.), and they are also expensive and time-consuming; useful data can also be collected from other sources such as air traffic databases, travel reservation systems or market intelligence data services, but these data typically fail to capture important information, such as door-to-door origin-destination pairs and travel times.
-The generalised use of geolocated devices in our daily activities opens new opportunities to collect rich data and overcome many of the limitations of traditional methods.
-The very same ICT tools that are enabling new forms of bidirectional communication with the passenger are also making it possible to gather permanently updated information on passengers’ activity and mobility patterns, with an unprecedented level of detail.
+However, traditional methods for collecting data on passengers’ activities, such as surveys, suffer from limitations in accuracy and validity (e.g., incorrect and imprecise responses, dependence on respondents’ availability and willingness to participate).
+These methods are also resource-intensive.
+While data from sources such as air traffic databases, travel reservation systems, and market intelligence services can mitigate some of these limitations , they often fail to capture critical information, such as door-to-door origin-destination pairs and travel times.
+The widespread use of geolocated devices in daily life opens new opportunities to collect comprehensive data and overcome the limitations of traditional approaches.
+The same ICT tools enabling bidirectional communication with passengers are also enabling the collection of continuously updated information on passengers’ activity and mobility patterns, with an unprecedented level of detail.

 BigData4ATM’s goals

-The goal of BigData4ATM is to investigate how different passenger-centric geolocated data can be analysed and combined with more traditional demographic, economic and air transport databases to extract relevant information about passengers’ behaviour, and to study how this information can be used to inform ATM decision making processes.
-The specific objectives of the project are the following:
+The goal of BigData4ATM was to investigate how various passenger-centric geolocated data could be analysed and combined with traditional demographic, economic, and air transport databases to extract pertinent information about passengers’ behaviour.
+The project aimed to explore how this information can be leveraged to inform decision-making processes in ATM.
+The specific objective of the project were:

-- To develop a set of methodologies and algorithms to acquire, integrate and analyse multiple distributed sources of non-conventional ICT-based spatio-temporal data — including mobile phone records, data from indoor geolocation technologies, credit card records and data from Internet social networks, among others — with the aim of characterising passengers’ behavioural patterns;
+- To develop methodologies and algorithms for acquiring, integrating, and analysing multiple distributed sources of non-conventional ICT-based spatio-temporal data — including mobile network data, indoor geolocation data, credit card records, and data from internet social networks, among others — in order to characterise passengers’ behavioural patterns.

-- To develop new theoretical models translating these behavioural patterns into relevant and actionable indicators for the planning and management of the ATM system;
+- To create new theoretical models that translate these behavioural patterns into relevant and actionable indicators for planning and managing the ATM system.

-- To evaluate the potential applications of the new data sources, data analytics techniques and theoretical models through a number of case studies relevant for the European ATM system, including the development of passenger-centric door-to-door delay metrics, the improvement of air traffic forecasting models, the analysis of intra-airport passenger behaviour and its impact on ATM, and the assessment of the socio-economic impact of ATM disruptions.
+- To assess the potential applications of the new data sources, data analytics techniques, and theoretical models through several case studies relevant to the European ATM system, including the development of passenger-centric door-to-door delay metrics, the improvement of air traffic forecasting models, the analysis of intra-airport passenger behaviour and its impact on ATM, and the assessment of the socioeconomic effects of ATM disruptions.

-To find more about the project, download the BigData4ATM Position Paper.
+For more information about the project, you can download the BigData4ATM Position Paper.

 Public deliverables